 Your fingerprint card can be obtained from the Department of Business and Professional Regulation by contacting the Division of Alcoholic Beverages and Tobacco at 850.488.8284, or one of the division’s district offices.
 A listing of the district offices can be found on the web here.
 Once the fingerprint card is received, you may then go to a local law enforcement office in your area to have your fingerprints rolled onto the card.
 Information specific to the Division of Alcoholic Beverages and Tobacco will be preprinted on the fingerprint card.
 Other information will be completed at the local law enforcement agency.
 The instructions for submitting your fingerprint card are outlined above.

-The Livescan vendor will send your scanned fingerprint images to the Florida Department of Law Enforcement (FDLE) using the ORI number you provide to the vendor.
+The Livescan Provider will send your scanned fingerprint images to the Florida Department of Law Enforcement (FDLE) using the ORI number you provide to the Provider.
 The FDLE/FBI will process the fingerprints and provide the results to the Department of Business and Professional Regulation, usually within three to five business days from the scan date.
 You do not have to do anything with your fingerprint results unless the department contacts you for additional information.

 The Florida Department of Law Enforcement (FDLE) has developed a new feature that will allow an individual or organization to perform a search to determine the status of an applicant Livescan transaction.
 The Civil Workflow Control System (CWCS) serves as the FDLE automated applicant criminal history request system.
 The status of a CWCS transaction can now be provided from a search within the newly developed “Civil Workflow Control System Transaction Status Search”.
 The only identifier needed to perform the search is the Transaction Control Number (TCN) which is generated at the time the applicant information and fingerprints are captured.